Speed up PyGTK and Cairo by reusing images

 do something

 The above construct works regardless of “collection” being an array or a dictionary.
 However, the search for “item” in “collection” is different internally.
-In the case of a dictionary, Python checks all its elements one by one, comparing them to “item”.
+In the case of a list, Python checks all its elements one by one, comparing them to “item”.
 If a match is found, True is returned, and the search aborted.
-For items not in the array, or appearing very late inside it, this search will take long.
+For items not in the list, or appearing very late inside it, this search will take long.

 However, in the case of dictionaries, the search is almost a one-step procedure: if collection[item] returns something other than an error, then item is in collection.